Jacksonville State Gamecocks football: National championships

-Jacksonville State has made four appearances in the NCAA Division II National Championship Game.
+Jacksonville State has made four appearances in the NCAA Division II national championship game.
 The Gamecocks were defeated in their first three championship game appearances, losing 33–0 to Lehigh in 1977, 3–0 to Mississippi College in 1989 (later vacated), and 23–6 to Pittsburg State in 1991.
-The next year, the Gamecocks defeated Pittsburg State 17–13 in 1992, reversing the results in a rematch of their 1991 championship game.
+In 1992, the Gamecocks defeated Pittsburg State 17–13, reversing the results in a rematch of their 1991 championship game.

 Conference championships

 Jacksonville State has won 25 conference championships, 18 outright and four shared.